medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

  * Provisioning COVID-19 RDT tests
  * Capturing COVID-19 RDT results
  * Storing all RDT data, including pictures, in the CHT
- * Best practices of Health Facility, CHW, patient and RDT hierarchy in the CHT
+ * Best practices for RDT workflows in the CHT

  Your instance of CHT needs to be on v3.13+ which has features developed to support this reference application, including: